carnestoltes/bk2245-logger/README.md

     end
 ```
 ---

+# Production Deployment & Automation

+To ensure a deterministic installation and high availability, the setup process has been streamlined into system automation commands.

 ## 1. Environment & Dependencies Setup

 Isolate the python environment and install production dependencies using asynchronous HTTP clients: